yhgzs-111/Windows-WLAN-Tool/README.md

-**This scripts can help you backup, restore and clean WLAN in Windows.**
+**This script collection can help you backup, restore and clean WLAN in Windows.**

 **Windows only.**